nadoukkadivin/tdc-toy-sims/README.md

   - Mean **EET efficiency** > 50 % and never < 30 % in run window
   - Parameter reduction vs 10‑param baseline: ≥ 20–40 % fewer params
 - **Criteria:**
-  - TDC maintains SOC exponent stability and ≥ 50 % EET at most extreme simulated conditions where baseline fails (> 500 bar or > 300 °C instability).
+  - TDC maintains SOC exponent stability and ≥ 50 % EET at most extreme simulated conditions where baseline fails (> 500 bar or > 300 °C instability)
-  - All plots auto‑saved with a timestamp.
+  - All plots auto‑saved with a timestamp

 ## **Expected results**